MiguelMSUB/Final_project/technology.md

 ## Dashboard

-In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
-It will be hosted on ___.
+We will use Taleau to transform our data into an engaging story for any audience.
+We will also integrate D3.js for a fully functioning and interactive dashboard.